hupili/engg4030/src/t2-hadoop/index.md

 ```

 **TIP**:
-You may see a warning in later sections.
+You may see a warning "Warning: $HADOOP_HOME is deprecated.".
 The reason is that `HADOOP_HOME` is deprecated.
 You can use `HADOOP_PREFIX` as the new recommended environment variable.
 (<i class="fa fa-thumbs-up fa-fw"></i> Robin Lee)